deltatre-webplu/duplicated-slug-analyzer/README.md

 ## Configuration

-There are 3 mandatory configurations (**if you don't provide these settings the application will exit doing nothing**)
+There are 3 mandatory configurations (**if you don't provide these settings the application will exit doing nothing**):
  - *guishellBaseUrl*: the base URL of your Guishell installation
  - *applicationName*: the name of Forge application registered under Guishell
  - *guishellSecret*: the secret to be used to call Guishell admin API